Receiving a salary increase or raise feels terrific. Congratulations! Now it’s time to thank your boss for the raise with an appreciation message.

 [5] Sign your name

 Step [2] – Express your gratitude for the raise.
 “Thank you for the raise” is the simplest way to say thank you.
-The example messages will show you other ways to say thanks for the raise.
+The example messages below include alternatives.

-Step [3] – Add another sentence or two about why you are grateful.
+Step [3] – Add another sentence or two.
 This could also be a nice compliment of the boss, the team, or the company.
-You could also end with a holiday message if the raise was at the end of the year during the holiday season.

 Step [4] – Use a closing appropriate for the workplace, such as Kind Regards, Sincerely, Best Regards, or Thanks Again.